ticianavalle/GameBacklog/README.md

 37. The lord of The rings - war in The north
 38. The Testament of Sherlock Holmes
 39. The Vanishing of Ethan Carter Redux
-40. Tomb Raider
-41. Tomb Raider: The Angel of Darkness
+40. Tomb Raider: The Angel of Darkness
-42. Tomb Raider: Anniversary
+41. Tomb Raider: Anniversary
-43. Tomb Raider: Chronicles
+42. Tomb Raider: Chronicles
-44. Tomb Raider: Legend
+43. Tomb Raider: Legend
-45. Tomb Raider: The Last Revelation
+44. Tomb Raider: The Last Revelation
-46. Tomb Raider: Underworld
+45. Tomb Raider: Underworld
-47. Tomb Raider I
+46. Tomb Raider I
-48. Tomb Raider II
+47. Tomb Raider II
-49. Tomb Raider III: Adventures of Lara Croft
+48. Tomb Raider III: Adventures of Lara Croft
-50. Valkyria Chronicles
+49. Valkyria Chronicles
-51. Viking: Battle of Asgard
+50. Viking: Battle of Asgard